CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the SYS.3.2.3 iOS (for Enterprise) .md

  **Procurement**

-When purchasing smartphones and tablets as well as in the selection of the mobile service provider, the safety aspects should be considered in addition to the economic aspects.
-Examples: Is an institution-specific access point name (APN) required by the mobile service provider for simplified basic filtering of the allowed IP addresses of the devices?
+When purchasing smartphones and tablets as well as when selecting the mobile service provider, the safety aspects should be considered in addition to the economic aspects.
+Examples: Is an institution-specific access point name (APN) required by the wireless service provider for simplified basic filtering of the allowed IP addresses of the devices?
 Should the authentication at the VPN gateway or the institutional WLAN be based on EAP-SIM?
 Does using the Device Registration Program (DEP) represent a more flexible alternative?

  **Implementation**